pymedphys/pymedphys/docs/contrib/tutes/setup-win.rst

 Python
 ......

 Download the latest `Anaconda`_ **Python 3** version.

-When installing Anaconda make sure to install it for your user only, and tick the option "add to path".
+When installing Anaconda make sure to install it for your user only, and tick the option "add to path":

 .. image:: /img/add_anaconda_to_path.png